Things I’ve learnt on this journey called parenting

 But hurdles are there to be overcome.
 I started with small steps in getting out the house and going around the block and back home then it wasnt long before i could go anywhere.
 Whatever your hurdles may be, don’t fear them.
 Approach them slowly and you will jump across them.

 In most things there isn’t a right or wrong.
 There’s a choice.
 When it comes to parenting, choose what you want to do and how you want to raise your child.
-We are all different because of the different ways we are raised.
+We use a Montessori style, but that may not work for everyone.
+We are all different because of the different ways we are raised and that what makes the world interesting.

 Thanks for reading,